Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: A Framework for the Justification of Fairness Metrics

 \subsubsection{The Utility Space}

-We propose to extend the framework with a \textit{Utility Space}, visualized in Figure~\ref{fig:adjustedframework}.
-This space represents the \textit{utility}, i.e., net benefit or harm, of a particular prediction \textit{for the individual who is affected by the prediction}\footnote{We would like to stress that the \textit{Utility Space} does not constitute a utilitarian approach to fairness, where the goal is to maximize the sum of individual utilities for all parties.
+In light of the moral relevance of the impact of predicted outcomes on decision subjects, we propose to extend the framework with a \textit{Utility Space}, visualized in Figure~\ref{fig:adjustedframework}.
+This space represents the \textit{utility} of a particular prediction \textit{for the individual who is affected by the prediction}\footnote{We would like to stress that the \textit{Utility Space} does not constitute a utilitarian approach to fairness, where the goal is to maximize the sum of individual utilities for all parties.
 Instead, it serves as a way to conceptualize \textit{what} should be equal between groups, within an egalitarian framework.
 Additionally, we would like to acknowledge that the concept of `utility' can be controversial, as quantifying utility is notorious for the inherently political nature of assigning a (numerical) value to an outcome \citep{hu2020welfare, Leben2020, Card2020}.
-This issue is at least partially alleviated by our focus on \textit{individual} utility for the person under classification, as opposed to the more general utility of a particular outcome for society.}.
-How utility ought to be defined differs between contexts.
-In some scenarios, such as our \nameref{case:resumeselection} example, the decision space directly affects the distribution of resources.
-In this case, we could directly consider resources as a measurement of utility.
-In \nameref{case:diseasedetection}, we may be more interested in the distribution of physical well-being.
-In other scenarios, we may consider the distribution of wealth, social welfare, or capabilities.
-The question of how we should value (predicted) outcomes mirrors the `equality of what?' debate in egalitarianism \citep{binns2018fairness, hu2020welfare}.
+We believe this issue is at least partially alleviated by our focus on \textit{individual} utility for the person under classification, as opposed to the more general utility of a particular outcome for society.}.
+How should `utility' be defined?
+Considering algorithmic decision-making, a general notion of utility considers the \textit{net benefit or harm} of a predicted outcome for the decision subject.
+As usual in matters concerning fairness and discrimination, a more specific definition is highly contextual.
+In some scenarios, such as our \nameref{case:resumeselection} example, predicted outcomes directly affect the distribution of resources or opportunities.
+Taking the perspective of a sufficiently qualified applicant, getting a job interview corresponds to a net benefit.
+In this scenario, disparities in the \textit{Decision Space} could thus be directly interpreted as disparities in the \textit{Utility Space}.
+In other scenarios, the net harm or benefit may depend primarily on the accuracy of a prediction.
+For example, in \nameref{case:diseasedetection}, the net benefit or harm of being classified as having the disease depends on whether that prediction is correct.
+Similarly, in \nameref{case:lending}, the net benefit or harm of a loan depends on one's ability to pay off the loan in time.
+In these cases, utility thus depends on both the \textit{Decision Space} and the \textit{Construct Space} (Figure~\ref{fig:adjustedframework}).
+As a result, group disparities in the \textit{Decision Space} may disappear when we move to the \textit{Utility Space}.